 “The pro-India politicians are responsible for strengthening Indian occupation in Kashmir and we should desist from participating in their rallies and stay away from elections,” said Geelani.

-Earlier this morning, youth hoisted Pakistani flag on ancestral house of the Chief Minister at Baba Mohalla.
+Earlier this morning, the youth hoisted a Pakistani flag on the ancestral house of the chief minister at Baba Mohalla.
 The flag was later removed by the forces guarding the house, locals said.

 A complete shutdown was observed in Islamabad, Kulgam, Pulwama and Shopian districts.